Skip to main content

 Does pee help a jellyfish sting?

-You might have heard that urine can help treat a jellyfish sting.
-So, to pee or not to pee?
-Well, this is just a popular myth and Kanani says there is no strong evidence that pee has any benefit.
+You should not pee on a jellyfish sting.
+This is just a myth and Kanani says there is no evidence that pee has any benefit.

 Responding quickly after a sting can avoid an increase in venom load and potentially save a life.